Blazemeter/taurus/site/dat/docs/JMeter.md

 ```

 ##### Include Scenario blocks
-`include-scenario` blocks allows you to include scenario in another one.
+`include-scenario` block allows you to include scenario in another one.
 You can use it to split your test plan into
 a few of independent scenarios that can be reused.

 Example: